Why You Should Consider Double Cleansing Your Scalp & Body

 Advertisement

 Anthony agrees, and recommends easing into a double-cleansing routine.
 "Like with anything new, I also recommend starting slow, maybe 1-2 times weekly to start, and then working your way up while gauging your skin’s tolerance."
 On the other hand, Reslan believes you should double cleanse your scalp every time you wash your hair, especially if you use a lot of styling products.
 Lack time?
-She's got a solution: "For those you would rather skip the second shampoo to save time in the shower, I would highly recommend incorporating a weekly/daily scalp exfoliant, similar to one for the face, that can help maintain a build-up free and healthy scalp,” such as the Glycolic Acid Exfoliating Scalp Scrub by The Inkey List, which has both physical exfoliants and 7% AHA.
+She's got a solution: "For those you would rather skip the second shampoo to save time in the shower, I would highly recommend incorporating a weekly/daily scalp exfoliant, similar to one for the face, that can help maintain a build-up free and healthy scalp.”

 Now that we know what is and isn’t necessary, I’m going into my next investigation: Do We Need Hateration And Holleration In This Dancery?
 (Mary J. Blige Says No.)